jhonnjc15/holbertonschool-zero_day/0x03-git/README.md

-__This file is mandatory and it's the third project of the zero week in Holberton School projects__
+__This file is mandatory and it's the third project of the zero week in Holberton School projects, but I'm changing it__